tensorwerk/hangar-py/docs/design.md

 performance goals while ensuring consistency is incredibly difficult.
 Memory is fast, disk is slow; not much we can do about it.
-But since Hangar should deal with any numeric data in an array of any size (with an enforced limit of 31 dimensions in a sample\...) we have to find ways to work *with* the disk, not against it.
+But since Hangar should deal with any numeric data in an array of any size (with an enforced limit of 31 dimensions in a sample...) we have to find ways to work *with* the disk, not against it.

 Upon coming to terms with this face, we are actually presented with a problem once we realize that we live in the real world, and real world is ugly.
-Computers crash, processes get killed, and people do \* *interesting* \* things.
+Computers crash, processes get killed, and people do * *interesting* * things.
 Because of this, It is a foundational design principle for us to *guarantee that once Hangar says data has been successfully added to the repository, it is actually persisted.* This essentially means that any process which interacts with data records on